nabarun91221/keyword_Search_webApplication/README.md

 1) open the folder(flask_server) path in the terminal
 2) run "python3 -m venv <name_of_virtualenv>"
 3) run "source <name_of_virtualenv>/bin/activate"
-4) then put the server.py file inside <name_of_virtualenv>
-5) run 'pip3 install Flask CORS Werkzeug PyPDF2 python-docx openpyxl'
+4) run 'pip3 install Flask flask-cors Werkzeug PyPDF2 python-docx openpyxl'
-6) while you are in virtual inviroment run "python3 server.py": this will set up the server at http://localhost:8080/
+5) while you are in virtual inviroment run "python3 server.py": this will set up the server at http://localhost:8080/

 NOW YOU ARE ALL SET TO GO